Skip to content

 How to Secure Your WordPress Website Manually in 2025

-WordPress is powerful, flexible, and widely used — but that also makes it a prime target for cyberattacks.
-While security plugins offer convenience, manual hardening gives you full control and deeper protection.
-Whether you’re running a blog, business site, or WooCommerce store, this guide will walk you through the essential steps to secure your WordPress site manually — no plugin required.
+WordPress is powerful, flexible, and widely used but that also makes it a prime target for cyberattacks.
+While security plugins offer convenience, manually hardening your site provides stronger protection and full control.
+Whether you’re running a blog, business site, or WooCommerce store, this guide outlines the essential steps to secure your WordPress site manually no plugins required.

 1. Disable File Editing from the Admin Panel

-Hackers who gain access to your dashboard can inject malicious code via the theme or plugin editor.
-Disable it by adding this line to your wp-config.php file:
+If hackers gain access to your dashboard, they can inject malicious code via the theme or plugin editor.
+Prevent this by adding the following line to your wp-config.php file:

 define(‘DISALLOWFILEEDIT’, true);